davidikin45/Microservices/README.md

 ![alt text](img/dispatcher.jpg "Dispatcher")

-## Integration Events vs Domain Events
+## Domain Layer - Integration Events vs Domain Events
 * https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/multi-container-microservice-net-applications/integration-event-based-microservice-communications
 * Semantically, domain and integration events are the same thing: notifications about something that just happened.
 However, their implementation must be different.
 Domain events are just messages pushed to a domain event dispatcher, which could be implemented as an in-memory mediator based on an IoC container or any other method.
 * On the other hand, the purpose of integration events is to propagate committed transactions and updates to additional subsystems, whether they are other microservices, Bounded Contexts or even external applications.
 Hence, they should occur only if the entity is successfully persisted, otherwise it's as if the entire operation never happened.